rv-ds-se-hub/rv_prateek_ml_camp/notebooks/00_setup_structure_tools.md

 ### The Modern Solution: `pyproject.toml`

-`pyproject.toml` is Python's official standard (PEP 518 & PEP 621) for project configuration.
+`pyproject.toml` is Python's official standard ([PEP 518](https://peps.python.org/pep-0518/) & [PEP 621](https://peps.python.org/pep-0621/)) for project configuration.
 It's a single file that contains everything about your project.

 #### What is TOML?

-TOML stands for "Tom's Obvious, Minimal Language."
+[TOML](https://toml.io/en/v1.0.0#objectives) stands for "Tom's Obvious, Minimal Language."
 It's a configuration file format designed to be incredibly easy for humans to read.
-Its syntax is simple: key = "value" pairs grouped into [sections].
+Its syntax is simple: key = "value" pairs grouped into [tables].

 **Comparison of formats:**